cybex-gmbh/laravel-transmorpher-client/UPGRADE-GUIDE.md

 When `transmorpher.routeMiddleware` is not set, the `web` and `auth` middlewares are now applied. `SubstituteBindings` is now always applied.

 If you previously published the config file, you will no longer have the `web` middleware applied by default.
-To re-add the `web` middleware, add it to the `transmorpher.routeMiddleware` config key or comment out the line.
+If you need sessions and CSRF protection for the package routes, add the `web` middleware to the `transmorpher.routeMiddleware` config key or comment out the line.

 In the example below, we have added the `web` middleware.